Davide95/FALKON_paper/Experiments/OT_Delay/README.md

 To see past attempts to do hyperparameter optimization and their result, check [hyperparameter-optimization.csv](hyperparameter-optimization.csv).

 # Result
-With 10K centers, after hyperparameters tuning, the RSME of the test set is equals to 37.256214.
+With 10K centers, after hyperparameters tuning, the RSME of the test set is equals to 36.73.
-With 50K centers the RSME is 37.276333.